pyOpenSci/python-package-guide/package-structure-code/python-package-build-tools.md

 setuptools because setuptools will require some additional knowledge to set up correctly.

-We review setuptools as a backend because it is still popular.
+We review setuptools as a back-end because it is still popular.
 However it is not the most user friendly option.
 ```

 The most commonly used tools in the ecosystem are
-setuptools backend (with build) and Poetry (a front end tool with numerous
+setuptools back-end (with build) and Poetry (a front end tool with numerous
 features and excellent documentation).

 :::{figure-md} pypa-survey-plot